 While FODMAPs cruise around your digestive tract, they can pull water into your intestines causing cramping, bloating, and abdominal pain, as well as digestive issues like constipation or diarrhea.
 Once FODMAPs reach the large intestine, they're quickly fermented by your gut bugs who create excess gas, leading to more discomfort and digestive issues.

-Fructans are found grains like wheat, rye, and barley, as well as vegetables like garlic and onion, among other things.
+Fructans are found in grains like wheat, rye, and barley, as well as vegetables like garlic and onion, among other things.

 If cutting out gluten-containing foods makes you feel better, it makes total sense you would think you suffer from gluten intolerance.
 But, it's important for your overall health to make sure you've identified the actual trouble maker!